 - Flip countertop right-side-up.

 - With a small brush (natural bristle for solvent base, synthetic bristle for water base) or small disposable paint roller apply contact cement (non-flammable solvent base or water base adhesive is recommended) in a smooth even coat to both surfaces (Fig. 5&6).
-Follow all directions on glue container.
-Let glue dry until tacky then mate both surfaces together (Fig.7), when contact is made the two pieces can't be moved again.
+Follow all directions on the glue container.
+Let the glue dry until tacky then mate both surfaces together (Fig.7), when contact is made the two pieces can’t be moved again.
 Use a roller (Fig.8) or wooden block (Fig. 9).
-Example short piece of 2" X 4" material used on edge to exert even pressure on the entire glue joint.
+Example short piece of 2″ X 4″ material used on edge to exert even pressure on the entire glue joint.
 Be careful not to roll off the edge of the end cap it can crack the laminate end cap because it is not supported from behind.
-Use extreme caution; if the laminate cracks, the edge can become VERY sharp and serious injury could result!
+Use extreme caution; if the laminate cracks, the edge can become VERY sharp, and serious injury could result!

 - Apply lubrication to the finished surface of the countertop in the area that will come in contact with the flush trim router bit (Fig.10).
 Petroleum jelly works well.

 - Use a small handheld router with a laminate flush trim bit to trim off excess cap material (Fig.11).
 Move the router in a counter-clockwise direction.
 Keep the router moving, do not stop in one spot, or burning of laminate is possible.